Hosted by Huskies

 Accommodation with full board, guided program for the whole week, airport transfers from/to Kajaani.
 (For extra price transfers from/to Kuopio.)

-An example how the program can look (can also be tailored):
+An example how the program can look (can also be tailored according to your wishes):

 Day 1: Arriving in Kajaani or Kuopio airport/railway station.
 Transfer to the wilderness cabin.
 Getting familiar with the dogs and the surroundings.
 Dinner.

 Day 2: Foraging wild food.
 There are plenty of edible plants, mushrooms and berries in our nature to collect.
 Thanks to our Everyman’s right or Right to Roam we can collect those delicacies freely as long as we do not disturb wildlife or neighbours by going too close.
 That is pretty easy to avoid as the closest neighbours are two kilometres away – in fact in Kuhmo municipality we have less than two persons per square kilometre.